LeanRodriguez98/NullReference/README.md

 # Null Reference

-In a dystopic cyberpunk world, a hacker develops an AI to bring down the system that rules the world, however things may not go as expected when the AI becomes sentient.
-Now the hacker must face his own creation and free himself or dissapear forever
+Null reference is a 3D Puzzle oriented adventure game where the player takes the role of a programmer who created an A.I. to bring down the oppressive system that runs the society he lives in.
+However, things go awry and now he must overcome the tests and puzzles his own AI created to be able to escape the digital world she has trapped him in.
+Learn how to overcome the puzzles traversing eerie passages where space does not follow ordinary logic.
+Defeat AIVA at her own game, and escape... or disappear completely.

 This is a game developed by students from <a href="https://www.imagecampus.edu.ar/">Image Campus</a>